Buying Medicine Online – What Are the Risks?

 The Not Recommended List is a list of websites that have been found to be operating in conflict with pharmacy laws and practice standards.

-The Resources for Consumers on AWARErx.pharmacy provide downloadable flyers to help educate friends and neighbors about buying safely online, as well as other important prescription drug safety issues.
+The AWARxE Prescription Drug Safety Program provides resources for pharmacists including downloadable flyers to help educate patients about buying safely online, as well as other important prescription drug safety issues.